-Chéri is founder and Executive Director (Emeritus) of Solar Campus Initiative, a former project of Earth Island Institute, as well as a Climate Leader, Trained personally by Climate Reality Project Chairman and former Vice President Al Gore.
+Chéri was founder of Solar Campus Initiative, a former project of Earth Island Institute, as well as a Climate Leader, Trained personally by Climate Reality Project Chairman and former Vice President Al Gore.
 She serves as an Advisory Board member for the Masters in Renewable Energy & Sustainability Systems degree program at the Pennsylvania State University, and as an advisor to the Yale School of Business and the Environment.

 Cody Two Bears

 Founder, Executive Director | Indigenized Energy – Standing Rock